doubleedesign/comet-components/docs-site/docs/development/setup.md

 installed, the latter basically gets you up and running out-of-the-box.
 :::

-It is not essential to follow the steps in the below-linked guides or to use this exact setup, but this information may be helpful if:
-- you are new to any of the tools or technologies listed here, or
-- are new to using a Windows machine for web development.
+It is not essential to follow the steps in the below-linked guides or to use this exact setup, but this information may be helpful if you are new to any of the tools or technologies listed here, or are new to using a Windows machine for web development.

-I have endeavoured to cover both doing everything natively (using PowerShell as your terminal) and using WSL (for a Bash terminal) wherever possible.

 ### Detailed tooling setup guides